Brandywine High School

-Brandywine High School is a public secondary school located near Talleys Corner in unincorporated New Castle County, Delaware, with a Wilmington postal address.
+Brandywine High School is a public secondary school located near Talleys Corner in unincorporated New Castle County, Delaware, United States, with a Wilmington postal address.
 Although the school is not within the Wilmington city limits, it does serve some parts of the city north of the Brandywine River.
 Its boundary also includes much of Claymont census-designated place, and parts of the Edgemoor CDP.
 It is a part of the Brandywine School District.

 There were 940 students enrolled in the fall for the 2020–2021 school year.
-Rebecca Reggio is the current principal of Brandywine High School.
+Rebecca Reggio is the current principal.

 History

 Brandywine High School was established in 1958.
 Its building was designed by Wilmington architects Whiteside, Moeckel & Carbonell in the International Style and completed in 1959.

 Athletics

 Brandywine is a member of the Delaware Interscholastic Athletic Association (DIAA).
 The Bulldogs compete in Flight B of the Blue Hen Conference with a full slate of teams in all three sports seasons:

-Brandywine's sports include: cross country, field hockey, football, soccer, volleyball, cheerleading, basketball, swimming, wrestling, cheerleading, indoor track, baseball, softball, golf, lacrosse, tennis, and track and field.
+Brandywine's sports include cross country, field hockey, football, soccer, volleyball, cheerleading, basketball, swimming, wrestling, cheerleading, indoor track, baseball, softball, golf, lacrosse, tennis, and track and field.